bagder/daniel.haxx.se/about.md

 within embedded systems.
 Frontec Tekniksystem was then the name of my new professional home.
 At my first assignment I improved a PPP implementation for Ericsson running on pSOS.
 I then moved on and implemented my own malloc replacement.
-That was the beginnings of my years as an embedded systems consultant.
+That was the beginning of my years as an embedded systems consultant.
 Almost always working at the customer's place deeply within their product teams.